textileio/near-storage-bridge/README.md

 1. builds & deploys smart contracts to NEAR TestNet
 2. builds & deploys frontend code to GitHub using [gh-pages].

-For now, you can view the "app" at: https://textileio.github.io/lock-box/
+For now, you can view the "demo app" at: https://textileio.github.io/lock-box/

 [near]: https://nearprotocol.com/
 [assemblyscript]: https://docs.assemblyscript.org/